Public Investment in Earth Science Research

 Adopted September 2008; revised April 2011, May 2016

-The Geological Society of America (GSA) supports strong and growing public investments in Earth science research.
-Earth science research requires substantial increases in public funding from all levels of government to promote the general welfare of all citizens, to ensure the health, vitality, and security of society and to provide sound stewardship of Earth.
-These investments address such issues as energy resources, water resources, climate change, and natural hazards.
-Earth science research forms the basis for training and educating the next generation of earth science professionals.
+The Geological Society of America (GSA) supports strong and growing public investments in earth-science research.
+Earth-science research requires substantial increases in public funding from all levels of government to promote the general welfare of all citizens; to ensure the health, vitality, and security of society; and to provide sound stewardship of Earth.
+These investments address such issues as energy and mineral resources, water resources, climate change, and natural hazards.
+Earth-science research forms the basis for training and educating the next generation of earth-science professionals.

 Science and technology are engines of economic prosperity, environmental quality, and national security.
 Public investment in research pays substantial dividends.
-According to a recent report by the National Academies, “…the economic value of investing in science and technology has been thoroughly investigated.
-Published estimates of return on investment (ROI) for publicly funded R&D range from 20 to 67%” (Rising Above the Gathering Storm).
+According to a report by the National Academies of Sciences, Engineering, and Medicine, “…the economic value of investing in science and technology has been thoroughly investigated.
+Published estimates of return on investment (ROI) … for publicly funded R&D range from 20 to 67%” (Rising Above the Gathering Storm).

 Scientific and Public Policy Aspects of Earth Science Research